 How May My Family Be Involved in Play Therapy?

 Families play an important role in children's healing processes.
 The interaction between children's problems and their families is always complex.
 Sometimes children develop problems as a way of signaling that there is something wrong in the family.
 Other times the entire family becomes distressed because the child's problems are so disruptive.
 In all cases, children and families heal faster when they work together.

 Who Practices Play Therapy?

 The practice of play therapy requires extensive specialized education, training, and experience.
 A play therapist is a licensed mental health professional who has earned a Master's or Doctorate degree in a mental health field with considerable general clinical experience and supervision.

 The information displayed for the general public and mental health professionals in this section was initially crafted by JP Lilly, LCSW, RPT-S, Kevin O'Connor, PhD, RPT-S, and Teri Krull, LCSW, RPT-S and later revised in part by Charles Schaefer, PhD, RPT-S, Garry Landreth, EdD, LPC, RPT-S, and Dale-Elizabeth Pehrsson, EdD, LPC, RPT-S. Linked mental health conditions and concerns and behavioral disorders were drafted by Pehrsson and Karla Carmichael, PhD, LPC, RPT-S respectively.
 Research citations were compiled by Pehrsson and Oregon State University graduate assistant Mary Aguilera.
-APT sincerely thanks these individuals for their contributions!
+Updated mental health classifications and reorganization were provided by Franc Hudspeth, PhD, NCC, LPC-S, ACS, RPh, RPT-S. APT sincerely thanks these individuals for their contributions!